 When the federal government passed the Coronavirus Aid, Relief, and Economic Security (CARES) Act earlier this year, they included some ways to help folks struggling with student loan debt.
 Remember, these are only true for federal student loans.
 For private student loans, you’ll need to contact your lender to see if they’re offering any special accommodations.

-As part of the CARES Act, the federal government has issued an “administrative forbearance” on federal student loans from March 13 to Sept.
-30, 2020.
+As part of the CARES Act, the federal government has issued an “administrative forbearance” on federal student loans until Sept.
+30 2021.
 This is a fancy way of saying your federal student loans are on hold for a while.
 And this change has taken place automatically.
 There’s no application to fill out or waiver to request.
 But if you’re in a position to keep making payments during this time, do it!
 Use that gazelle intensity to drive you through uncertainty.

 2. The interest rate is set at 0%.